Comparative Synthesis: Learning Near-Optimal Network Designs by Query: Comparative Synthesis, Formally

-The quantitative synthesis problem as defined in Def~\ref{def:quantitative}, which expects a metric ranking explicitly or implicitly (e.g., through an objective function) given as the quantitative objective, has been studied in many different contexts~\cite{Cerny2011,qsygus,synapse,superoptimization,superoptimization2,Chaudhuri14}.
-However, as we argued in \S\ref{sec:motivation}, providing the quantitative objective per se is a challenging task for network design or other areas in which the quantitative objective needs to be rapidly adapted.
+Quantitative synthesis problem as defined in Def~\ref{def:quantitative} expects a metric ranking explicitly or implicitly (e.g., through a target function).
+Comparative synthesis is more challenging as it seeks to synthesize a program that is near-optimal in terms of the objective, but without being explicitly given the objective.
+To achieve the goal, our comparative synthesis framework is interactive between a {\bf learner} and a {\bf teacher} (see Fig~\ref{fig:overview}).
+As the teacher may choose to stop at any point of the interactions, our comparative synthesis framework maintains the best candidate solution found through the synthesis process and recommends the best solution confirmed by the teacher when terminated.

-Our comparative synthesis framework addresses the problem through interaction between a learner and a teacher (see Fig~\ref{fig:overview}).
-As the quantitative specifications are assumed to be very complex and not available, the comparative learner has no access to the specifications directly, and can only make several types of queries to the teacher, whose responses provide indirect access to the specifications.
+As the quantitative objective is assumed to be very complex and not direct accessible from the teacher, the comparative learner can only make several types of queries to the teacher, whose responses provide indirect access to the specifications.
 The query types serve as an interface between the learner and the teacher, and different query types lead to different synthesis power (e.g., see the query types discussed in~\cite{ogis}).
-What makes our framework special is that the learner can make queries about the \emph{metric ranking}---queries that compare two metric value vectors, check whether a candidate program is better than the best known solution, or just ask the teacher to provide a better metric value vector.
+What makes our framework special is that the learner can make queries about the \emph{metric ranking} --- queries that compare two program (based on their corresponding metric value vectors).

 Let us fix a parameterized program $\mathcal{P}$ and a metric group $M$.
-In this paper, we assume the interactive synthesis process maintains a running best candidate and the learner and the teacher interact using two types of queries:~\footnote{We believe our framework can be extended in the future to support more types of queries.}
+The learner and the teacher interact using two types of queries:~\footnote{We believe our framework can be extended in the future to support more types of queries.}

 $\bullet$ $\Compare(c_1, c_2)$ {\bf query:} The learner provides two concrete programs $\mathcal{P}[c_1]$ and $\mathcal{P}[c_2]$, and asks ``Which one is better under the target metric ranking $\lesssim_M$?''
 The teacher responds with $<$ or $>$ if one is strictly better than the other, or $=$ if $\mathcal{P}[c_1]$ and $\mathcal{P}[c_2]$ are considered equally good.